jerryAFK/Capstone-AI-ML-DL-/README.md

-# 🚦 AI-Driven Traffic Management System
+# 🚦 AI-Driven Traffic Management System with emergency vehicle prioritization

 An AI-based smart traffic signal management system that dynamically adjusts traffic light timing based on real-time vehicle density and prioritizes ambulances to ensure minimal delay in emergency response.
 Built using Python, Computer Vision, and a custom simulation framework.